andretietz/retroauth/README.md

 * Step 3: Sends the actual request
 * Step 4: If the request fails with an 401 (by default, but changeable) it invalidates the used token in the Android AccountManager and continues with step 1.

+Sequence Diagrams can be found in the DIAGRAMS.md file

 ## How to use it?
 Add it as dependency:
 ```groovy